 The school also offers an Associate of Applied Science in Health Care Support with a certification in clinical support.
 In addition to an associate's degree, students in this program earn two certifications, one option of which is nurse aide certification.
 This program requires a minimum of 61 credit hours of study.
 Elective courses in the program that leads to certification in clinical support cover topics like pharmacology, medical office procedures, medical billing and phlebotomy.
 The college offers this program at a total of 22 locations.

 Marion Community Schools Tucker Career & Technology Center

 This Tucker Career & Technology Center operated by this school is located in Marion.
 The center's health careers program prepares graduates to work as a CNA.
 Students in this program learn about communication, promoting patient health and delivering high-quality patient care.
 Program graduates may receive credit for their studies from Ivy Tech Community College.

 Situated in Vincennes, this university enrolls about 19,000 students.
-The school offers a 4-week certified nursing assistant course through its Workforce Development and Community Services Division.
+The school offers a four-week certified nursing assistant course through its Workforce Development and Community Services Division.
 This program includes 45 hours of lectures and 70 hours of a clinical experience.

 Indiana requires that all CNAs to be listed on a registry prior to working in the state.
 Eligibility for inclusion on the registry requires completion of a state-approved training program and passing skills and written exams.